Melbourne Convention & Exhibition Center

 We love roleplaying, and want every attendee to have a fun experience at Arcanacon.
 We want everyone to feel comfortable, safe, and welcome, throughout the convention.

-To report an incident please contact an Arcanacon official or game organiser, who can refer it to a convener.
-Please include as much detail as you feel comfortable disclosing, we can address the situation immediately, and thoroughly.
+To report an incident contact an Arcanacon official or game organiser.
+Please include as much detail as you feel comfortable disclosing so we can address the situation immediately and thoroughly.

-If you feel immediate danger do not hesitate to inform MCEC security or call the police.
+If you feel in immediate danger do not hesitate to inform MCEC security or call the police.

 Anyone can report an incident.
 If someone’s behaviour has made you feel uncomfortable, or you witness another person in an uncomfortable situation, please let us know.